 On 22, Jun 2015 | In book bitching | By karo

 You’ve reached akaKaro, a cranky little scrapblog staffed by an opinionated talking dictionary.
 I like to read and I lack common sense, which—aside from being a generally appalling combination—usually leads me to denounce almost everything.
-This blog is the aftermath of my bad decisions, a unique palimpsest of rage, book-hurling, and spicy ramen.
+This blog is the aftermath of my reading list, a unique palimpsest of bad jokes, book-hurling, and spicy ramen.
 Mostly spicy ramen.

 If you want to know what I’m reading (and why wouldn’t you?), here’s the list.
 I have a reading schedule, sort of, but at this point it’s mostly theoretical.

 Took a break from drawing by……..drawing…………it makes sense somewhere okay

 anyway Madeline Brewer in addition to being a precious ray of sunshine apparently has amazing conversations with her friends, one of whom suggested a THT spin-off called Womb Raider WHICH OF COURSE I HAD TO DRAW AND NOW HOLY SHITTTTTTT I WANT THIS TO BE A REAL SHOW WHOSE HEART DO I HAVE TO SACRIFICE TO MAKE THIS A THING

 I’ve been playing a lot of Mario lately.
 And violin.
 And Magikarp Jump.
 Yes of course those all go together what are you talking about